NEFT Vodka Announces Its 'Global Art Competition - Raise It Up'

 2) Submit a 1-minute video introducing themselves and showcasing their artwork.
 In the video, share the title of their piece, a brief description about it, and upload a digital file of the artwork (see artwork guidelines online).

 3) Share and pin their submission video on their Instagram page.
-Tag @NEFTVodka_Global in your post.
+Tag @NEFTVodka in your post.

 4) Artwork must be originally created.